Zero-pointed manifolds: Duality

 \subsection{Interval duality}

-In this subsection we examine the Poincar\'e/Koszul duality map~(\ref{PD-map-B}) in the special case of a closed interval.
-Following through with Remark~\ref{bsc-koszul}, examining the values of the Poincar\'e/Koszul duality maps on basics gives rise to Koszul duality, definitionally.
+In this subsection we examine the Poincar\'e/Koszul duality map~(\ref{PD-map}) in the special case of a closed interval.
+Following through with Remark~\ref{PD.on.basics}, examining the values of the Poincar\'e/Koszul duality maps on basics gives rise to Koszul duality, definitionally.

-In~\cite{aft1} we described the category of basics $\sD_1^{\partial, \fr}$ for whose manifolds are oriented $1$-manifolds with boundary.
-In~\cite{aft2} we proved that the symmetric monoidal $\infty$-category $\Disk_1^{\partial, \fr}$ corepresents the data of an associative algebra $A$ together with a unital right $A$-module $P$ and a unital left $A$-module $Q$.
-Therefore the symmetric monoidal $\infty$-category $\Disk_{1,+}^{\partial, \sf fr}$ corepresents the likewise augmented data.
-Likewise, $\Disk_1^{\partial, \sf fr, +}$ corepresents the data of a coaugmented coassociative algebra $C$ together with a counital and coaugmented right $C$-comodule $R$ and a counital and coaugmented left $C$-comodule $S$.
+In the sense of~\S5 of~\cite{aft1}, consider the category of basics $\sD_1^{\partial, \fr}$ for whose manifolds are oriented $1$-manifolds with boundary.
+In~\S2.6 of~\cite{aft2} we proved that the symmetric monoidal $\infty$-category $\Disk_1^{\partial, \fr}$ corepresents the data of an associative algebra $A$ together with a unital right $A$-module $P$ and a unital left $A$-module $Q$.
+Therefore, the symmetric monoidal $\infty$-category $\Disk_{1,+}^{\partial, \sf fr}$ corepresents the likewise augmented data:

+Likewise, $\Disk_1^{\partial, \sf fr, +}$ corepresents the data of a coaugmented coassociative algebra $C$ together with a counital and coaugmented right $C$-comodule $R$ and a counital and coaugmented left $C$-comodule $S$: